Running Flows

 flow run config.py --dry-run

-This is invaluable for debugging what settings will actually be used in your evaluations.
+This is invaluable for debugging what will actually run in your evaluations.

 Override log directory: